-Get familiar with the guidelines for every category and condition.
+Get familiar with the guidelines for every category and Products can only be listed on Amazon if...
+More.
 Otherwise, sooner or later, a customer is quite likely to complain and you only need 2 or 3 of these officially filed complaints to get suspended.

 Ignoring Your Performance Metrics

 It’ll probably take longer than 10 days for you to get suspended, but there’s no better way to lose your Amazon.com selling privileges than ignoring your performance metrics.

 - Confirming the shipment of an order but not actually sending it out.

 - Offering compensation to your customers in exchange for retracting a A performance rating on a scale of 1 to ...
 More.

 All of these actions/inactions inevitably lead to negative feedbacks and A-to-z claims, which raise your ODR and will lead to a suspension.